Virginia Readmission Act Litigation

 Our lawsuit comes at an increasingly critical time for voters in Virginia:

-Governor Glenn Youngkin has recently unilaterally changed the process by which citizens of Virginia can ask for their voting rights to be restored.
+Governor Glenn Youngkin unilaterally changed the process by which citizens of Virginia can ask for their voting rights to be restored.
 Unlike the process under recent Democratic and Republican Governors of Virginia, this new process is no longer automatic, but discretionary, and requires an individual application.
 Local lawmakers’ calls for transparency regarding the process and any changes made to the criteria have been met with little acknowledgement.
 But even this discretionary process for rights restoration violates federal law — Virginians who have been convicted of any felony besides those that were “felonies at common law” in 1870 cannot be permanently disenfranchised.
 And in the meantime, Virginians who have already served their time for convictions are left in limbo, unable to perform the most fundamental right of democratic participation.
 Governor Youngkin’s discretionary rights restorations have thus far amounted to only 4,300 restorations in his first year — less than 4% of the number of restorations that former Governors Northam and McAuliffe granted in the same time.
 Now more than ever, Virginians deserve their voting rights back.

 Case Documents